PMPA Craftsman Cribsheet #128:

 David Wynn, MBA, is the PMPA Technical Services Manager with over 20 years of experience in the areas of manufacturing, quality, ownership, IT and economics.
 Email: gro.apmp@nnywd — Website: pmpa.org.

-STATE OF MANUFACTURING – Delaware Manufacturing
+STATE OF MANUFACTURING – Tennessee Manufacturing

 by Joe Jackson